-A number of studies have been conducted on the inflationary process in developing non-Caribbean countries.
-Domac (1999) studies the inflationary process of Albania from 1994 to 1997 and finds that money supply, credit to government and several exchange rates are driving the inflation rate.
-Diouf (2007) examines the process in Mali for the period 1979 to 2006 and concludes that, in the short run, real income, domestic interest rates, foreign inflation and nominal exchange rate are contributory to the inflation rate.
+A number of studies have been conducted on the inflationary process in non-Caribbean developing countries.
+Domac and Elbirt (1998) study the inflationary process of Albania from 1994 to 1997 and finds that money supply, credit to government and several exchange rates are driving the inflation rate.
+Diouf (2008) examines the process in Mali for the period 1979 to 2006 and concludes that, in the short run, real income, domestic interest rates, foreign inflation and nominal exchange rate are contributory to the inflation rate.
 However, in the long run, monetary and external factors are the most significant contributors.
 In an article by Moser (1995) on Nigeria, factors from the demand-pull and cost-push theories are combined to form a hybrid model of inflation.
 Moser then concludes that money supply and agroclimatic conditions are the main determinants of inflation in Nigeria.
 Another study conducted by Ubide (1997) on Mozambique yields similar results to those of Moser (1995).
-Leheyda (2005) investigates the inflationary process in Ukraine between 1998 and 2003 and reports that, in the short run, money supply, wage rates, exchange rate, real output and exogenous shocks influence the inflation rate in Ukraine.
+Leheyda (2006) investigates the inflationary process in Ukraine between 1998 and 2003 and reports that, in the short run, money supply, wage rates, exchange rate, real output and exogenous shocks influence the inflation rate in Ukraine.
 However, in the long run, money demand, purchasing power parity and mark-up relationships influence the inflationary process.